Capacity Theorems for Distributed Index Coding: Outer Bounds on the Capacity Region

-\begin{example} We first revisit the problem $(1|-),(2|4),(3|4),(4|3)$ with equal link capacities $C_J = 1, J \in N, J \neq \emptyset$ discussed in Examples~\ref{exmp:case14}, \ref{exm:pm:touch:group}, and \ref{exm:pm:touch:aug:group}.
-A looser upper bound of 22 on the sum-capacity is established by the grouping PM outer bound with $\Pcal_*$ in comparison to the tight bound established earlier.
-However, $\Pcal_*$ can sometimes yield tight bounds.
-For example, consider the problem $(1|4),(2|1,4),(3|1,2,4),(4|1,2,3)$ with equal link capacities $C_J = 1, J \in N, J \neq \emptyset$.
-The grouping PM outer bound with $\Pcal_*$ yields the tight upper bound of 22 on the sum-capacity, which matches the lower bound in Corollary~\ref{corr:allservers} with $P_i = N$ and $D_i = [n]\setminus A_i$, $i\in [n]$. \end{example}
+\begin{example} We first revisit the problem $(1|-),(2|4),(3|4),(4|3)$ discussed in Example \ref{exm:uv}.
+A looser upper bound of 22 on the sum-capacity is given by the all-server grouping outer bound $\Rr_{*}$ in comparison to the tight bound established earlier.
+However, $\Rr_*$ can sometimes yield tight bounds.
+For example, consider the problem $(1|4),(2|1,4),(3|1,2,4),(4|1,2,3)$ with equal link capacities $C_J = 1, J \in N\setminus \{ \emptyset \}$.
+The all-server grouping outer bound $\Rr_*$ yields the tight upper bound of 22 on the sum-capacity, which matches the lower bound in Corollary~\ref{corr:allservers} with $P_i = N$ and $D_i = [n]\setminus A_i$, $i\in [n]$. \end{example}